Portfolio manager’s Letter February 2011

 |Per Share||$7,600 – $9,300|

 While all of the above numbers have question marks attached, some things would appear obvious.
 2010 could be a record year for Berkshire Hathaway.
 Previously, the best year was 2007, with $13.2 billion net.
 Berkshire Hathaway has a good chance of a 60% gain over last year’s earnings.
 Is this enough to make the “The Mother of All Quarters”?
-I, as investment manager, doubt it, and how Mr. Market will react to these earnings is hard to figure, but Whitney apparently thinks they will be considered a positive surprise, and with this I am inclined to agree.
+I doubt it, and how Mr. Market will react to these earnings is hard to figure, but Whitney apparently thinks they will be considered a positive surprise, and with this I am inclined to agree.

 To this you can add something like $1,500 to $1,800 per share in look through earnings, if you want.
 This means that the current price is in the area of 11 to 12 times earnings which may, or may not be super cheap, but is certainly about as cheap as Berkshire Hathaway has ever been.
 In 2000 when Buffett offered to buy back stock at $45,000 per share, earnings per share were $1025, look-though earnings would have been about $600 per share so Buffett was offering to purchase at 28 times earnings plus look-though.